miyurusankalpa/IPv6-dns-server/README.md

 * IPv6 Type: Unicast
 * Coverage: IPv6 is not available in some locations.
 All on Aggressive mode.
 * Usability: Stable
-* Aggressive mode: Adds AMS POP address in aggressive mode, where IPv6 address is not available.
+* Aggressive mode: When IPv6 address is not available, adds AMS POP IPv6 address in aggressive mode.

 ## Highwinds